Registered Report

 Registered Report - Initial submission

 Once the research is complete, authors should prepare their Registered Reports Results for further review.
 The structure and formatting of manuscripts submitted to Cad_Lin are described here.
-We recommend using our MS Word template when preparing the article.

 Note that, apart from minor stylistic revisions, the Introduction should not be altered from the approved Protocol, and the stated hypotheses cannot be amended or appended.
 At the Registered Report stage, any description of the rationale or proposed methodology that was written in future tense within the Protocol manuscript should be changed to past tense.
 Any relevant literature that appeared following the date of IPA should be covered in the Discussion.